WXYK (FM): Go-FM/Classic Rock 105.9/Bob 105-9

 On September 21, 2006, after a day of stunting with a loop of Fleetwood Mac's Go Your Own Way, WXRG dropped classic rock for classic hits as 105.9 GO-FM and adopting the WHGO call letters.
 In 2009, the station gradually leaned back to a true classic rock format and rebranded as Classic Rock 105.9.

 On October 4, 2010, WHGO began stunting with a Microsoft Sam voice reciting a countdown of the days, hours, minutes, and seconds while interspersing a random movie quote or song lyric a few times each minute.
 On October 8, at 3 p.m., WHGO flipped to adult hits, branded as Bob 105.9 with a new call sign of WQBB.
 The station was programmed by local radio veteran "Weerd Wayne" Watkins.

 In July 2014, station owner Triad Broadcasting was sold to Alpha Media, along with sister stations WCPR, WGBL, WXYK and WTNI.

 105.9 The Monkey

 In December 2018, Alpha Media announced it would be selling its Gulf Coast cluster to local Mississippi broadcast company Telesouth Communications Inc., which already owned WOSM, a talk radio station in the Biloxi market.
 The FCC approved the sale on February 12, 2019, and closed on March 1, 2019.

-On March 1, at midnight, after playing Stairway To Heaven by Led Zeppelin, WQBB dropped the adult hits format and assumed the programming of "107-1 The Monkey", which was spun off to another local company, Port Broadcasting, as part of the sale to Telesouth.
+On March 1, at midnight, after playing Stairway To Heaven by Led Zeppelin, WQBB dropped the adult hits format and assumed the programming of "107-1 The Monkey", which had it own frequency sold off to KLOVE owner Educational Media Foundation as part of the sales transaction to Telesouth and required by the FCC.
 The first song on "105.9 The Monkey" was 7 Rings by Ariana Grande.
 This move returned the CHR format and WXYK call letters to the frequency after a 22-year absence.